pil0706/Map_blog/_posts/2019-10-25-GoogleNewSymbol.md

 What can be landmarks in this region then? <br>
 <br>
 Meanwhile, <br>
-you can simply tell position of something using exits.
+you can simply tell the position of something using exits.

 <br>